Brandy Hill, New South Wales

 Brandy Hill is a suburb of the Port Stephens local government area in the Hunter Region of New South Wales, Australia.
-It was originally farmland but was subdivided in the 1980s and now supports a population of almost 700 people living on large, primarily residential, blocks.
+It was originally farmland but was subdivided in the 1980s and now supports a population of over 700 people living on large, primarily residential, blocks.
 It overlooks working farmland and offers superb views of the greater Morpeth area, with visibility extending to Maitland.

 Geography

 Brandy Hill is primarily an elevated suburb, with the residential area approximately 20–40 m above sea level.
 To the north and east the suburb is bordered by Seaham, while to the south and west the suburb is surrounded by the Hunter River floodplains in Nelsons Plains, Wallalong and Seaham.

 History

 First inhabitants

 In 1938, Walter John Enright wrote of the district's traditional owners:

 On the impacts of colonisation in the Seaham district, Enright says:

 On the subject of massacres of Aboriginal people and Torres Strait Islander people by settlers following colonisation, Enright writes:

 The Seaham district and environs, however, may not have been entirely without such "frightful blots" on its history.
 In 1877, a massacre at nearby Wallalong was recounted in correspondence published by the Maitland Mercury and Hunter River General Advertiser:

 Reflecting on the massacre, the correspondent goes on to remark that:

 While the exact location of the massacre is not provided, an account of floods in 1857 describes how "the first breach it made was at Wallalong, whence the water gradually found its way over a considerable portion of Bowthorne, Hopewell, Barty's Swamps (sic), and all the low lands in that direction".
 To the east, Wallalong is separated from the "high land" of Brandy Hill, previously known as Ahalton and Warren's Station Paddock, by Barties Swamp.
 It is possible that the shootings and drownings described as occurring "between the brush and the high land" took place on or about Barties Swamp, below present-day Brandy Hill.